Boris Malenko

-Lawrence J. Simon (June 28, 1933 – September 1, 1994), better known by the ring name, Boris Malenko (Бори́с Маленко́), was an American professional wrestler and professional wrestling trainer.
+Lawrence J. Simon (June 28, 1933 – September 1, 1994), better known by the ring name Boris Malenko (Бори́с Маленко́), was an American professional wrestler and professional wrestling trainer.
 He is best known for his appearances with Championship Wrestling from Florida and Big Time Wrestling in the 1960s and 1970s as a Russian heel.
-He was the father of professional wrestlers Joe Malenko and Dean Malenko.
+He was the father of professional wrestlers Joe and Dean Malenko.

 Early life

 Simon was born in Newark, New Jersey and raised in Irvington, New Jersey.
 As a teenager, Simon competed at amateur wrestling in YMCAs.
 Before becoming a professional wrestler, he worked as a truck driver in the Garment District in New York City.

 Professional wrestling career

 Simon made his professional debut in 1955 as "Larry Simon", wrestling in the Eastern United States.
 In 1957, he joined the Dallas, Texas-based promotion Big Time Wrestling under the ring name "Crusher Duggan", winning the NWA Texas Heavyweight Championship later that year.

 On July 19, 1961, Simon unsuccessfully challenged Buddy Rogers for the NWA World Heavyweight Championship in Jacksonville, Florida.

 In September 1961, Simon joined in the Minneapolis, Minnesota-based American Wrestling Association.
 He adopted the persona of "Otto Von Krupp", a German wrestler who wore jackboots and a swastika on his back.
 Simon formed a tag team with Bob Geigel, with the duo winning the AWA World Tag Team Championship in November 1961, holding it until Simon left the promotion in January 1962.

 In 1962, playing upon Cold War tensions, Simon adopted the persona of "Boris Malenko", an agent of the Soviet Union.
 He was occasionally billed as "The Great Malenko"; a pun, with "Malenko" being Russian for "little", or as "Dr. Malenko" or "Professor Malenko".
 He built his career in South Florida, where his gimmick made him a hated heel among the Cuban population.
 Over the next decade, he held the NWA Florida Heavyweight Championship twice, the NWA Florida Tag Team Championship twice, the NWA Southern Heavyweight Championship (Florida version) once, the NWA Southern Tag Team Championship (Florida version) once, and the NWA Brass Knuckles Championship (Florida version) eight times.
 His main rivals included Eddie Graham, Wahoo McDaniel, Johnny Valentine, Joe Scarpa, and José Lothario.
 In an angle in 1966, after Malenko bloodied Sammy Steamboat by biting his ear, Eddie Graham stormed the ring and punched Malenko's dentures out of his mouth, then crushed them.